readthedocs/ethicalads.io/content/posts/2022-scammers-impersonating-oss-devs.md

 As we mentioned in our [newsletter recently]({filename}newsletter-july-2022.md), EthicalAds was targeted by an ad scam ring.
 Fortunately, we were able to see through the scam quickly and to protect ourselves and our advertisers.
-However, we thought this would make for an interesting post talking about some of our defenses and some of the brazen scams folks try to pull.
+However, we thought this would make for an interesting post to discuss the brazen scams folks try to pull.

 ## Anatomy of a scam